These poachers' selfish and generally stupid actions got them caught.

 Some things are just a natural facepalm moment.
 That's the case of Paul Cortez, a man who shot a bighorn sheep in Idaho.
 It was Cortez' first hunting experience, and that certainly showed.
 First, he thought it was a wolf and then a mule deer.

-When he couldn’t figure it which one it was, he shot the sheep anyway and told authorities he had planned to get a permit later.
-But bighorn sheep are one of the most notoriously difficult tags to get just about anywhere.
+When he couldn't figure it which one it was, he shot the sheep anyway and told authorities he had planned to get a hunting license for it later.
+But bighorn sheep are one of the most notoriously difficult tags to get in the United States and just about anywhere.
 There was no way to cover this one up.
-Some people just don’t belong in the outdoors at all.
+Some people just don't belong in the outdoors at all.

-It doesn’t matter if it’s deer, ducks or even fish.
-If you go ridiculously over the limit, someone is going to notice and you’re not going to get away with it.
-Two years ago, six people were accused of going 700 fish over the limit in Minnesota.
-How they thought they could get away with that, we’ll never know.
+It doesn't matter if it's deer, ducks or even fish.
+If you go ridiculously over the limit, someone is going to notice and you're not going to get away with it.
+In 2015, six people were accused of going 700 fish over the limit in Minnesota.
+How they thought they could get away with that, we'll never know.
+But we're betting it wasn't the first time they went over the limit!
+Authorities didn't say with any certainty, but we're willing to bet they didn't have fishing licenses either.

 These are just a few cases where extreme greed was downfall of a poacher.
 Unfortunately they probably won't be the last such cases either.

-But conservation officers recognized landmarks in the background and determined the area they had shot the elk had been off limits for hunting.
+But fortunately, conservationists and conservation officers recognized landmarks in the background and determined the area they had shot the elk had been off limits for hunting.

-Colorado Parks and Wildlife heavily publicized the incident in an apparent attempt to show no one, not even federal wildlife authorities are exempt to hunting laws.
+Colorado Parks and Wildlife heavily publicized the incident.
+It was probably to show that no one, not even police officers or federal wildlife authorities are exempt to hunting laws.

-One of the most common methods of poaching seems to be shooting animals out of a vehicle.
-Last February a group was caught doing just that in Mississippi.
+One of the most common methods of poaching seems to be shooting animals out of a vehicle like a pick-up truck.
+In February 2016, a group was caught doing just that in Mississippi.
 But this case was different.
-The poachers were shooting deer out of a semi truck.
+The poachers were shooting deer out of a semi truck!

-Subtlety obviously wasn’t their thing.
-Needless to say, their actions were quickly noticed and it wasn’t hard for wildlife officials to find and catch them in that kind of vehicle.
+Subtlety obviously wasn't their thing.
+Needless to say, their actions were quickly noticed and it wasn't hard for game wardens to find and catch them in that kind of vehicle.
+Even wildlife officials who thought they had seen it all were surprised.
+"I don't think I've ever seen anything like it," Mississippi Department of Wildlife, Fisheries and Parks spokesman Jim Walker told local papers.

 You can debate the pros and cons of social media until the cows come home.
 But if there is one bright side to it, law enforcement has used it again and again to catch people dumb enough to brag about their crimes on it.